History & Traditions

 San Carlos School was established in 1898 by the Sisters of Saint Joseph of Carondolet.
 The mission of the CSJ's was to provide a Catholic education to the children of the Monterey Peninsula.
 After the Sisters of Saint Joseph departed, the Franciscan Sisters of the Immaculate Conception of Monterey administered the school until June of 1980.
 Subsequent to their departure, the school was administered by an Adrian Dominican Sister until July of 2001.
 Today, San Carlos School is run as a ministry of San Carlos Cathedral by a lay principal and a committed, dedicated, professional lay faculty.

-San Carlos School is fully accredited and provides a challenging, solid, nurturing, community environment for over 300 children from Transitional Kindergarten through the Eighth Grade.
+San Carlos School is fully accredited and provides a challenging, solid, nurturing, community environment for nearly 300 children from Transitional Kindergarten through the Grade 8.

 San Carlos School is located on the grounds of the "Royal Presidio Chapel," the historic California landmark founded by Father Junipero Serra now called San Carlos Cathedral.
 The school and parish exist in the very heart of historic "Old Monterey."
 Core classes are conducted in a beautiful "mission-style" red-tile roofed building on four sides.
 The cloister courtyard is the "heartbeat" of the community life of the school.
 Classes are conducted in classrooms surrounding the courtyard.